Morten Harket

-A-ha has released 11 studio albums to date, and topped the charts internationally after their breakthrough hit "Take On Me" in 1985.
+A-ha has released 11 studio albums as of 2024, and topped the charts internationally with their hit "Take On Me" in 1985.
 Harket has also released six solo albums.
-Before joining a-ha in 1982, Harket had appeared on the Oslo club scene as the singer for blues outfit Souldier Blue.
+Before joining A-ha in 1982, Harket appeared on the Oslo club scene as the singer for blues outfit Souldier Blue.

 Harket was named a Knight First Class of the Order of St. Olav by King Harald for his services to Norwegian music and his international success.

 Early life

-The son of Reidar, a chief physician at a hospital, and Henny, an economics teacher and brother to Gunvald, Håkon, Ingunn and Kjetil, Morten grew up in Asker in southern Norway.
+The son of Reidar, a chief physician at a hospital, and Henny, an economics teacher, and brother to Gunvald, Håkon, Ingunn and Kjetil, Morten grew up in Asker in southern Norway.
 His early musical influences included Uriah Heep, Jimi Hendrix, Queen, Johnny Cash, Simon and Garfunkel, David Bowie, and James Brown.
 Morten's father had contemplated becoming a classical pianist; Morten also took piano lessons for a while but lacked the discipline to practice.
-At the age of four he started writing music and playing piano.
+At the age of 4, he started writing music and playing piano.